jentery/mdia360v2/worksheet2.md

 ## When to Submit It

-A response to Worksheet 2 is due by 1pm on Monday, February 23rd, but there is a 24-hour grace period.
-I will deduct five points for every business day I receive Worksheet 2 after 1pm on Tuesday, February 24th.
+A response to Worksheet 2 is due by 1pm on Monday, February 23rd, but there is a grace period.
+I will deduct five points for every business day I receive Worksheet 2 after 1pm on Thursday, February 26th.
 I will close the submission portal for Worksheet 2 at 1pm on Monday, March 9th, and cannot accept any submissions after the portal is closed.
 I will not accept any submissions by email.